Butterscotch

-Butterscotch is a type of confectionery whose primary ingredients are brown sugar and butter.
+Butterscotch is a type of confection whose primary ingredients are brown sugar and butter.
 Some recipes include corn syrup, cream, vanilla, and salt.
 The earliest known recipes, in mid-19th century Yorkshire, used treacle (molasses) in place of, or in addition to, sugar.

 Butterscotch is similar to toffee, but the sugar is boiled to the soft crack stage, not hard crack.
-Often credited with their invention, Parkinson's of Doncaster made butterscotch boiled sweets and sold them in tins, which became one of the town's best-known exports.
+Often credited with their invention, S. Parkinson & Sons of Doncaster made butterscotch boiled sweets and sold them in tins, which became one of the town's best-known exports.
 They became famous in 1851 after Queen Victoria was presented with a tin when she visited the town.
 Butterscotch sauce, made of butterscotch and cream, is used as a topping for ice cream (particularly sundaes).

-The term butterscotch is also often used more specifically for the flavour of brown sugar and butter together even if the actual confection butterscotch is not involved, such as in butterscotch pudding (a type of custard).
+The term "butterscotch" is also often used more specifically for the flavour of brown sugar and butter together, even if the actual confection butterscotch is not involved, such as in butterscotch pudding (a type of custard).

 Etymology

 Food historians have several theories regarding the name and origin of this confectionery, but none is conclusive.
 One explanation is the meaning "to cut or score" for the word "scotch", as the confection must be cut into pieces, or "scotched", before hardening.
-Another idea is that it came from the adjective Scotch, indicating association with Scotland.
-It is also possible that the "scotch" part of its name was derived from the word "scorch".
+Alternatively, the "scotch" may derive from the word "scorch".
 In 1855, F. K. Robinson's Glossary of Yorkshire Words explained Butterscotch as "a treacle ball with an amalgamation of butter in it".

 History

 Early mentions of butterscotch associate the confection with Doncaster in Yorkshire.
 An 1848 issue of the Liverpool Mercury gave a recipe for "Doncaster butterscotch" as "one pound of butter, one pound of sugar and a quarter of a pound of treacle, boiled together" (1 lb each of butter and sugar and 0.25 lb treacle).

-By 1851, Doncaster butterscotch was sold commercially by rival confectioners S. Parkinson & Sons (still trading as Parkinson's), Henry Hall, and Booth's via agents elsewhere in Yorkshire.
+By 1851, Doncaster butterscotch was sold commercially by rival confectioners S. Parkinson & Sons (the original Parkinson recipe is still made today), Henry Hall, and Booth's via agents elsewhere in Yorkshire.
 Parkinson's started to use and advertise the Doncaster Church as their trademark.
 It was advertised as "Royal Doncaster Butterscotch", or "The Queen's Sweetmeat", and said to be "the best emollient for the chest in the winter season".
 Parkinson's Butterscotch was by appointment to the royal household and was presented to the Princess Elizabeth, then the Duchess of Edinburgh, in 1948 and to Anne, Princess Royal in 2007.
-In the late 19th and early 20th century the British sweet became popular in the U.S.
+In the late 19th and early 20th centuries, the British sweet became popular in the U.S.